 Assault Emergency Worker

-From 3 October 2019, police may charge an offender for assaulting a prescribed emergency worker under section 20AA.
-An assault may include intentionally causing human biological material to come into contact with a victim or threatening to do so.
+There are also offences of assaulting a prescribed emergency worker or causing them harm under s 20AA.
+An assault, or harm, can include intentionally causing human biological material to come into contact with a victim or threatening to do so (for example, by spitting).
 There is also a separate offence of committing a prohibited act involving human biological material, see Prohibited act involving human biological material.

 An emergency worker is prescribed in section 20AA(9) to include:

-Harm in relation to these offences has the same meaning as in Division 7A, section 21, namely physical or mental harm (whether temporary or permanent).
+For the purposes of an offence against s 20AA, harm has the same meaning as in Division 7A s 21, namely physical or mental harm (whether temporary or permanent).